MicrosoftDocs/azure-media-services/media-services/latest/monitoring/media-services-diagnostic-logs-howto.md

 1. Set the **Retention (days)** slider to 30.
 This slider sets a number of days to retain the monitoring data in the storage account.
 Azure Monitor automatically deletes data older than the number of days specified.
 A retention of zero days stores the data indefinitely.
 1. Select **Save**.

-Monitoring data from your resource is now flowing into the storage account.
+Monitoring data from your resource is now streaming to the storage account.

 ## Route data to the storage account using the Azure CLI